SparkPost/support-docs/content/momentum/4/config/tlsa-expire-interval.md

 How often the garbage collector should check for expired TLSA records.
 During email delivery, a related TLSA record will be checked for expiration and refreshed if expired.
- Garbage collection controlled by this configuration option is to retire the stale TLSA records which are not actively in use.
+ The purpose of garbage collection controlled by this configuration option is to retire the stale TLSA records which are not actively in use.

 The default is `3600` seconds.